Create & Celebrate Cultures of Inclusion, Access & Thriving in Higher Education

 Many institutions do not offer comprehensive programming, education, tools and insights with regards to LGBTQIA+ identities.
 Additionally, many institutions do not count their LGBTQIA+ populations at point of entry into the institution to analyze/collect data that might better inform their practice and support for LGBTQIA+ populations.

-Join us on February 8, 2022 and hear from our expert presenters on specific strategies and statistical insights that will emphasize the various levels of responsibility higher education administrators should hold when seeking to support minoritized populations across various intersections and to create cultures of inclusion, access and thriving within a higher education context.
+Hear from our expert presenters on specific strategies and statistical insights that will emphasize the various levels of responsibility higher education administrators should hold when seeking to support minoritized populations across various intersections and to create cultures of inclusion, access and thriving within a higher education context.

-You’ll be better able to address increased concerns centering mental health and safety among LGBTQIA+ populations; Intersectional challenges and concerns especially prevalent for BIPOC (Black, Indigenous, People of Color) LGBTQIA+ populations; and barriers to physical campus infrastructures that impact all, but especially Trans and Non-binary populations.
+You’ll be better able to address increased concerns centering on mental health and safety among LGBTQIA+ populations; Intersectional challenges and concerns especially prevalent for BIPOC (Black, Indigenous, People of Color) LGBTQIA+ populations; and barriers to physical campus infrastructures that impact all, but especially Trans and Non-binary populations.
 Create inclusive cultures and a sense of belonging for LGBTQIA+ communities inclusive of students, staff and faculty.

 As a result of this webinar, you will be able to: